Utkarsh-76/transcribe_locally/README.md

 ## Support

-Use [this link](https://calendly.com/agarwal-ut76/30min) if you need any support for this repo or AI in general

-You can also reach out to me via:
+If you need any support for this repo or AI in general [schedule a meeting](https://calendly.com/agarwal-ut76/30min) or reach out to me via:

 [![Linkedin](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/utkarsh-data-agarwal/)